Code-Institute-Submissions/TheMonkees/README.md

 -	Give them a way to contact them regarding any matter by filling out a form and showing the address in a map.
 -	They can subscribe to a newsletter to keep up to date with everything related to the band

-I was provided with photos, a video clip and audio clips of the band (https://github.com/Code-Institute-Org/project-assets) and I added some more images to the collection.
+I was provided with photos, a video clip and audio clips of the band by [Code Institute](https://github.com/Code-Institute-Org/project-assets) and I added some more images to the collection.

 The website contains 6 different sections/pages:
 -	Home: provides an overview of the band and quick access to other sections of the website (calls to action)